Meet Our Team

 Starting out as a volunteer, Alex began his first assignment helping Day One during ArtNight Pasadena.
 It was there that he realized how instrumental art-related events and programs could be in fulfilling Day One’s goal of engaging, empowering, and improving the quality of life of the communities they serve.
 As a graduate from UCLA with a bachelor’s degree in Anthropology, Alex has volunteered, interned, and worked at a variety of museums and hopes to bring his knowledge and experience in arts and culture to Day One.
 When he is not working, Alex finds himself watching music videos, attempting to exercise, or planning his next vacation!

-Healthy Communities Project Coordinator Jennifer Jimenez Gomez was raised in the city of Pasadena and attended Pasadena Unified School District schools.
+Project Manager Jennifer Jimenez Gomez was raised in the city of Pasadena and attended Pasadena Unified School District schools.
+She is the Project Manager for environmental programs and projects at Day One.
 She is bilingual, and a native Spanish speaker.
 She received her Bachelor of Arts in Sociology with a minor in Education from the University of California, Santa Cruz.
 Jennifer is a Day One Youth Advocate alumni and has been consistently involved with Day One for over 11 years.
 She began working at Day One as an Outreach Coordinator for the Advanced Energy Community project in the Bassett and Avocado Heights area.
 She also served as the Bicycle Outreach Coordinator and has over 2 years of experience working with Champions for Change/CalFresh programs as a Health Educator in El Monte.
-She currently serves as the El Monte Project Coordinator for the Healthy Communities Initiative (HCI) program.
 Jennifer has supervised the implementation of approximately 150 nutrition classes, started the installation of the first community garden at the Jeff Seymour Family Center, and coordinated various walking audits with Youth Advocates from El Monte Unified School District.
 Jennifer is a very active person whom you will find running at the Rosebowl or along the Arroyo Seco trails every early morning.
 She loves traveling to Mexico to be with her family, eat delicious food, horseback ride under the sunset, and dance in her cowboy boots.
 If she isn't being active, you can find her sipping coffee with her best friend Nenetzin at a cafe.
 She is a unique individual that strives to be a Champion in her own personal life by maintaining wellness and inspiring others to start up a healthier lifestyle.